cis198-2016s/homework/hw00/README.md

 Why `--bin`?
 We want this project to create a standalone executable, rather than a library that can be rolled into other projects.

-If you run this command while not already inside a git project, Cargo will create a git repository (and `.gitignore`) for you.
+If you are not already in a git repository when you create your project, Cargo will create a git repository (and `.gitignore`) for you.
 Then, you can add this your GitHub repository as a git remote as follows:

 ```
 git remote add origin git@github.com:cis198-2016s/hw00-<username>.git